Home » Rome » Pompeii guided tours

 Self-guided or guided tour – what is better?

-Whether a self-guided or guided tour of Pompeii is better for you depends on your personal preferences, interests, and the kind of experience you want to have.
+Whether a self-guided or guided tour of Pompeii is better depends on your preferences, interests, and the kind of experience you want to have.

-Guided tours are generally designed to maximize your time and ensure you see the most important sites.
+Guided tours are designed to maximize your time and ensure you see the most important sites.

 Some guided tours offer skip-the-line access, which can be a huge time saver, especially during peak tourist season.